marcolew/ProcessingEngine.Algorithm/README.md

 # ProcessingEngine.Algorithm
-Interface and Helper Function vor implementing Maschine Learning Algorithms for an automated time-based processing.
+Interface and Helper Functions to implement Maschine Learning Algorithms for an automated time-based processing.